Tiger Woods has effect on Thai sports like few others

 JERSEY CITY, N.J.
-(AP) — Tiger Woods’ first vacation to Thailand was a lot different than when he goes there for work.
+(AP) — Tiger Woods’ first vacation to Thailand was a lot different from when he goes there for work.

 “No one knew who I was,” Woods said Wednesday with a smile.